Tennena Cone: Formation

 Tennena Cone was one of the first volcanoes to erupt during the fifth magmatic cycle of the Mount Edziza volcanic complex.
-Its formation began when basaltic magma issued from a vent under 500–1400 m of glacial ice where it was quenched to create the pillow lavas, tuff breccias and lapilli tuffs comprising Tennena Cone.
+Its formation began when basaltic magma issued from a vent under 500–1400 m of glacial ice where it was quenched to create the pillow lavas, tuff breccias and lapilli tuffs composing Tennena Cone.
 This volcanic material accumulated inside a depression melted in the ice but did not breach the ice surface, resulting in the formation of a subglacial mound.
 Lava flows from Tennena Cone travelled west through tunnels created by eruption-generated meltwater escaping at the base of the enclosing ice.

 The longest lava flow at the head of Sezill Creek valley 4.3 km west of Tennena Cone travelled to the western edge of the enclosing ice, causing a violent steam explosion.
 This explosive interaction between meltwater and lava spilled over the terminal moraine and spread onto the Big Raven Plateau beyond the ice.
 Although the lava flow was quenched by meltwater throughout its entire length, it has a thickness of 2–4 m and travelled into small depressions of the current topography.
-This suggests the lava flow was relatively fluid at the time of eruption, resulting in higher mobility.
+This suggests that the lava flow was relatively fluid at the time of eruption, resulting in higher mobility.

 The exact age of Tennena Cone is unknown, but it may have formed during the Last Glacial Maximum between 23,000 and 18,000 years ago when the Mount Edziza volcanic complex was covered by the Cordilleran Ice Sheet.
 Another possibility is the cone formed under an expansion of the Mount Edziza ice cap during the Younger Dryas between 12,900 and 11,600 years ago or during a more recent glacial advance.
 Argon–argon dating of glassy pillow lava from Tennena Cone has yielded ages of 0.011 ± 0.033 million years and 0.005 ± 0.033 million years, but further work is required to improve the precision of these ages.

 Since its eruption under glacial ice, Tennena Cone has been modified by glacial erosion.
 This includes the steepening of its flanks and the formation of its 500 m long summit ridge, which is covered with morainal detritus.
-The degree of glacial erosion and the deposition of morainal detritus on the summit ridge of Tennena Cone suggest the volcano was overlain by significantly thick ice.
+The degree of glacial erosion and the deposition of morainal detritus on the summit ridge of Tennena Cone suggest that the volcano was overlain by significantly thick ice.
 This ice may have also overlain the summit of Mount Edziza, which is 3.5 km to the north-northeast and 397 m higher than that of Tennena Cone.